 - Do not use links in an email to get to any web page.
 Instead, call the company on the telephone to confirm the web page address, or log onto the website directly by typing in the web address in your browser.

 - Do not complete forms in email messages that ask for personal financial information.
 Pacific Western Bank would never ask you to complete such a form within an email message.
 Only communicate information, such as credit cards numbers or account information, via a secure website or the telephone.
-When submitting financial information to a website, look for the padlock or key icon at the bottom of your browser, and make sure the internet address begins with “https:”.
+When submitting financial information to a website, look for the padlock or key icon, and make sure the internet address begins with “https:”.
 A secure web server designation can be found by checking the beginning of the web address in your browser’s bar and the address should begin with https:// rather than http://.

 - Regularly log on to your online accounts and check your bank, credit and debit card statements to ensure that all transactions are legitimate.
 One of the real advantages of banking online is being able to review your account for unauthorized or unusual activity.
 If anything is suspicious, contact your bank and all card issuers immediately.